DataDog/dd-trace-rb/docs/GettingStarted.md

 2. Through Unix Domain Socket (UDS) located at `/var/run/datadog/apm.socket`
 3. Through HTTP over TCP to `127.0.0.1:8126`

-However, the tracer can be configured to send its trace data to alternative destinations, or by alternative protocols.
+However, the APM SDK can be configured to send its trace data to alternative destinations, or by alternative protocols.

 #### Changing default Agent hostname and port